 It is important for Civil Services aspirants to have a good understanding of the events that took place under Lord Canning, who became the first Viceroy of India, under the Government of India Act, 1858.
-The events that immediately preceded the appointment of Lord Canning as Governor-General of India, and his tenure in general, is important for a Civil Services aspirant in both the Civil Services (Prelims) and Civil Services (Mains) Examination.
+The events that immediately preceded the appointment of Lord Canning as Governor-General of India, and his tenure in general, is important for an IAS aspirant in both the Civil Services (Prelims) and Civil Services (Mains) Examination.
 British rule in India under Lord Canning came during a time when tensions between the ruling elite and the Indian people reached its lowest ebb, which ultimately resulted in the revolt of 1857.
 This period in Indian history is very important to civil services aspirants, as it had a profound impact on Indian history, and influenced the course of her freedom struggle.

 - Under the Government of India Act, 1858, Lord Canning became the first Viceroy of India.
 He was the last Governor-General of the East India Company.